joshbegley/nyt-latest/previous.md

 `The move is a big step for Stewart, who left the Bengals' mandatory minicamp earlier this week due to the unsigned contract.`\
 https://nytimes.com/athletic/6516228/2025/07/25/shemar-stewart-bengals-deal-contract-standoff/

-**Jordan Watkins’ summer challenge: Win over 49ers coach who doesn’t love rookie WRs**\
+**Jordan Watkins' summer challenge: Win over 49ers coach who doesn't love rookie WRs**\
-`The biggest note from Friday: Brock Purdy was missing due to a personal matter, which gave the lion's share of repetitions to Mac Jones.`\
+`The biggest note from Friday: Brock Purdy was missing for a personal matter, which gave the lion's share of repetitions to Mac Jones.`\
 https://nytimes.com/athletic/6516192/2025/07/25/49ers-jordan-watkins-training-camp/

 **Giants place Landen Roupp on injured list with right elbow inflammation**\